A liquidity event, such as an IPO or acquisition, is a huge accomplishment for any business.

 Your philanthropic plan is a representation of who you are and what you care about, it goes beyond what you establish in your estate plan.
 You should think about what you would like to accomplish with your giving.
 How much control do you want over your contributions?
 How involved are you currently or wish to be with the organization?
 Working with philanthropic planning professional who can support your charitable efforts and assist with researching the organizations you want to support will help provide peace of mind about the legacy.

 What should you do if you experience a liquidity event?

-We have outlined some of the more common financial, tax, and wealth transfer strategies, with that being said, your needs are unique.
+We have outlined some of the more common financial, tax, and wealth transfer strategies, however, your needs are unique.
 The best plan is the one that is focused on you and your family’s personal and financial long-term goals.

 This is an exciting time for you, and we know you probably have questions, our team is here to be a resource for you.
 We encourage you to schedule time to discuss your goals.